-Dry Needling Therapy in Baltimore, MD
+Dry Needling Therapy in Pikesville, MD

 Chiropractic care at Fidel Integrated Medicine is not limited to spinal manipulation and massage therapy.
 Though these hands-on therapies are effective for pain management, they may not be effective measures for conditions like myofascial pain syndrome and fibromyalgia.
 These conditions can cause debilitating muscle pain that severely limits mobility and daily activities, and they are often unresponsive to conventional pain management therapies like medication.
 Dry needling has seen success in reducing muscle pain to facilitate physical therapy that will further improve mobility and comfort.
 Unlike injection-based therapies that facilitate healing through various biocompatible solutions, dry needling only uses very fine needles to activate trigger points, which are points at which nerves communicate with muscle tissues.
-Read on to learn more about this therapy that has helped numerous patients overcome muscle pain in our Baltimore office.
+Read on to learn more about this therapy that has helped numerous patients overcome muscle pain in our Pikesville office.

 An Effective Treatment for Muscle Pain